 The only thing that can damage a Presta valve is rock hitting the pin on the top.
 The pin is quite thin and it can be chopped off or bent so the valve can’t be closed.
 Sometimes when it gets bent the thread will get damaged, the head will get loose in time and start leaking air.
 A good thing to do is to carry a spare or two Presta valve cores with you so you don’t need to change the whole tube.

 Most people don’t even use caps on Presta valves.
 Especially in road biking, where there is really nothing to hit the valve and damage it.
 However, as a mountain biker, I just can’t go on a trail like that.
 Had this happen twice to me, and there was really no reason to allow that since you can get metal Presta valve caps for cheap on Amazon.

 Why Schrader Valve?

 Schrader valves are always perceived as easier to use.
-Although it can be easily disputed, let’s for a moment pretend that it is in fact true.
+Although it can be easily disputed, let’s for a moment pretend that it is, in fact, true.
 In that case, this would be their biggest advantage over those so complicated Presta valves.
 Now again, this applies only to a casual bicycle rider.
-For anyone even remotely serious about bicycles simplicity isn’t even a factor when it comes to pumping a tire up.
+For anyone even remotely serious about bicycles, simplicity isn’t even a factor when it comes to pumping a tire.

 Metal Schrader Valve Caps

-Schrader valve is actually decently protected with only a plastic cap because the spring and needle are inside so the only problem is dirt.
+The Schrader valve is actually decently protected with only a plastic cap because the spring and needle are inside, so the only problem is dirt.
 However, what I really like here is that there are several awesome options to have as a valve cap.

 There are simplistic dustproof metal caps that just look clean and protect the valve really well.

-The thing I like about Schrader valves is that there are dozens of cool-looking options on Amazon like these Grenade ones.
+The thing I like about Schrader valves is that there are dozens of cool-looking options on Amazon, like the ones below.